yhnavein/dotfiles/windows-enterprise/README.md

 ## Side notes

-Please note that because of stupidity of the Windows Task Scheduler, you need to re-enter your password in this task wherever you change password.
+Please note that because of stupidity of the Windows Task Scheduler, you need to re-enter your password in this task wherever you change your password.